-Blended fibers are the fibers created by combining two different fibers so that they have the advantages of both.
-Generally, a synthetic fiber is added to a natural fiber.
+Blended fibres are the fibres created by combining two different fibres so that they have the advantages of both.
+Generally, a synthetic fibre is added to a natural fibre.

 Plastic are strong, lightweight, electrical insulators and resistant to chemicals and they are generally cheaper than metal so these properties make them highly versatile materials for making numerous household and industrial goods.